 How the vestibular system helps day to day

 Balance is essential for all of our movement.
 Without balance we would not be able to roll over, sit up or walk.
 We rely heavily on the feedback from our inner ear to make sure we don’t fall over if the ground is uneven or when there are steps.
 We can also keep our bodies steady if the surface underneath us moves, for example on escalators.
-When we roll over in bed it is our vestibular system that makes sure we don’t roll out!
-All of the movements we make rely on good balance.
+When we roll over in bed, it is our vestibular system that makes sure we don’t roll out!
+The majority of body movements we make rely on good balance and postural control.

 Reaching across the table to get the salt, also requires good postural control.
 Without it, we might fall out of our chair into the person next to us or into our food.
 We can twist and turn and bend our bodies in any number of ways without falling over when our vestibular system is working well.

 Spatial orientation lets our brain know where our body is in space.
-Are we lying down or standing up or sitting?
-Are we moving forward, backward or sideways?
-How fast are we moving?
-Are we high off the ground on a ladder or are our feet on the ground?
-Is there an incline or are we on the flat?
-Our vestibular system is constantly sending information to let our brains know where we are in space.
+It helps us to know if we we lying down or standing up or sitting.
+Or, if we moving forwards, backwards. sideways, up or down.
+If we high off the ground on a ladder or if are our feet on the ground?
+Or, if there an incline or if are we on the flat?
+It also gives feedback to let us know how fast are we moving.
+Our vestibular system is constantly sending this type of information to our brains to let us know where we are in space.

 Alertness relates to our ability to pay attention.
 Surprisingly, our vestibular system plays a big role is our attention and focus.
-Typically, if you have been for a run or done some exercise you will be more alert and focussed.
+Typically, if you have been for a run or been exercising you will be more alert and focused.
 This is because of the extra vestibular input your brain has received from the movement.
-However, if you have spent the entire day seated, you are likely to feel a bit more sluggish.
+If you have spent the entire day seated, you are more likely to feel a bit more sluggish.

 Finally, our vestibular system controls our eye movements.
 It allows us to look in the direction we want to look.
 We can look up to the board or teacher and then back to our work.
 Or look over at the clock and then back to our TV, without getting dizzy or losing focus.
 When we walk, what we see doesn’t bounce up and down, it stays focused.
 Our brain is constantly processing the information about our head movements to adjust our eye movement to match.